marobo/timor_geodata/README.md

 # This is a Timor-Leste Geodata
-## Get started

 Follow instruction below to start using **timor_geodata** on you django project

-### 1. Use this as git submodule on your project
+### First Method

-On your local project directory, run git submodule command below to add this repo to your Django project as gitsubmodule:
+On you Django project directory, run git submodule command below to add this repo to your Django project as gitsubmodule:

 ```
 git submodule add git@github.com:marobo/timor_geodata.git
 ```

-To include the app in our project, we need to add a reference to its configuration class in the **INSTALLED_APPS** setting.
+To include the app in your project, we need to add a reference to its configuration class in the **INSTALLED_APPS** setting.

 The **TimorGeodataConfig** class is in the `timor_geodata/apps.py` file, so its dotted path is **timor_geodata.apps.TimorGeodataConfig**.

 Edit the `mysite/settings.py` file and add that dotted path to the **INSTALLED_APPS** setting.
 It’ll look like this:

 ```